Smartlux/py232key/README.md

 - **macOS**: [CoolTerm](https://freeware.the-meiers.org/)

 If the device is sending data and you still encounter issues, feel free to open a GitHub issue and provide detailed information about the problem.

+### Important Notice for Linux Users on Wayland

+If you are using Linux with Wayland, please be aware that `pynput` is facing significant limitations which may affect the keystroke simulation functionality.
+For more information and updates, please refer to this issue: [pynput Issue #331](https://github.com/moses-palmer/pynput/issues/331).